Stationary solutions in the small-$c$ expansion of GR: Weak-field stationary branch

 The linearity of the field equations \eqref{redredeom} enables us to investigate further.
 For instance, the following background is also an exact solution of the NNLO field equations for $\ell=4$:

-where $A,B,C,D$ and $E$ are arbitrary constants.
-Note that this solution, as well as further higher-multipole solutions, cannot be obtained from the expansion of the Hartle--Thorne metric, since the Hartle--Thorne geometry is only sensitive to the quadrupole moment.
-We expect the general axisymmetric solution to admit an expansion of the form \eqref{Mexp}-\eqref{Zexp}-\eqref{betexp}\,.
-These types of geometries describe the deformed objects in the astrophysical context.
+where $A,B,C,D$, and $E$ are arbitrary constants.
+Note that this solution, as well as further higher-multipole solutions, cannot be obtained from the expansion of the Hartle--Thorne metric, since the Hartle--Thorne geometry is sensitive only to the quadrupole moment.
+We expect the general axisymmetric solution to admit expansions of the forms \eqref{Mexp}, \eqref{Zexp}, and \eqref{betexp}.
+These solutions provide higher-multipole extensions of the Hartle--Thorne-type sector, allowing for more general axisymmetric deformations of astrophysical interest.